WiscWeeds/WiscWeeds-Website/content/home/team.md

 Ryan is a Weed Science Research Specialist at UW-Madison (from Nokomis, Illinois; BS from the University of Illinois and MS from the University of Wisconsin-Madison) managing the Wisconsin Herbicide Evaluation Program and providing technical assistance for ongoing program and graduate student research projects.
 ____

-**Nikola Arsenijevic** (Weed Science Research Assistant):
+**Ahmad Mobli** (Weed Science Postdoctoral Research Associate):
-<center>![Nikola Arsenijevic] (/img/team/Nikola Arsenijevic.png)</center>
-Nikola is a Weed Science research assistant (from Serbia; BS from the University of Belgrade and MS from the University of Wisconsin-Madison) evaluating integrated weed management strategies in corn and soybean production systems, assisting the Wisconsin Herbicide Evaluation Program, and providing technical assistance for ongoing program and graduate student research projects.
+<center>![Ahmad Mobli] (/img/team/Ahmad Mobli.jpeg)</center>
+Dr. Mobli is a Weed Science Postdoctoral Research Associate at UW-Madison.
 ____

 **Dan Smith** (UW-NPM Southwest Wisconsin Regional Agronomy Specialist):
 <center>![Dan Smith] (/img/team/Dan Smith.jpg)</center>
 Dan is a Southwest Regional Agronomist for the UW-Madison Nutrient and Pest Management Program (from Walnut, Illinois; BS from the University of Wisconsin-Platteville and MS from the University of Wisconsin-Madison) providing technical assistance towards weed science research and outreach activities.
 ____
 [**Maxwel Coura Oliveira**] (https://maxweeds.rbind.io/) (Weed Science Postdoctoral Research Associate):
 <center>![Maxwel Oliveira] (/img/team/Maxwel Oliveira.jpg)</center>
 Dr. Oliveira is a Weed Science Postdoctoral Research Associate at UW-Madison (from Minas Gerais, Brazil; BS and MS from the Federal University of Jequitinhonha and Mucuri Valleys, and PhD from the University of Nebraska-Lincoln) investigating the distribution and management of herbicide-resistant weeds in Wisconsin and evaluating weed management strategies in corn, soybeans, and small grains.
 He trains the Badger Weeds Team, mentors graduate and undergraduate students in the Cropping Systems Weed Science program and assists with the Wisconsin Herbicide Evaluation Program.
+____

+**Nikola Arsenijevic** (PhD Weed Science Graduate Student):
+<center>![Nikola Arsenijevic] (/img/team/Nikola Arsenijevic.png)</center>
+Nikola is a Weed Science PhD graduate student at UW-Madison (from Serbia; BS from the University of Belgrade and MS from the University of Wisconsin-Madison) working on strategies to enhance glusofinate weed control efficacy and use of drones for weed mapping.
 ____

 **Felipe Faleco** (PhD Weed Science Graduate Student):